jlinoff/sshx/README.md

 It also demonstrates how to set the HostKeyAlgorithms field in the ClientConfig and where to find the legal values (`ssh -Q key`).

+And, finally, it demonstrates how to implement a remote interactive terminal if no command is specified.

 Any comments or suggestions to improve it or fix mistakes are greatly appreciated.

 ## Download and Build it